NC State Extension Publications

 Two color photos showing water-control structures

-Figure 6.
-Dike with pump drain attached (top) and floodgates (bottom) for water control in Hyde County.
+Figure 5.
+Dike with pump drain attached (a) and floodgates (b) for water control.
+Hyde County.

 Acknowledgments